Zoxcore/GSoC2019/org_long_desc.md

 ToxBlinkenwall is a Project that evolved out of Tox (with Members of the Toktok Organization being involved in both Tox and ToxBlinkenwall) to bring easy, cheap and opensource Video Conferencing Software (and Hardware) to People everywhere on the globe.
-We focused on ease of use, and low cost readily available Hardware and Video optimizations by using Hardware Acceleration as much as possible (on the Raspberry PI for example).
+We are focusing on ease of use, and low cost readily available Hardware and Video optimizations by using Hardware Acceleration as much as possible (on the Raspberry PI for example).

-As we are closely working with the Tox Community (and being a part of it ourselves), new Features will be merged upstream back to Tox. and vice versa.
+As we are closely working together with the Tox Community (being a part of it ourselves), and new Features will be merged upstream back to Tox. and vice versa.